 The cave itself has a river running through it and it’s incredible to see in person.
 Spend the night along Walking Street or in one of the laid-back bars that have cushions to relax on while you drink.

 Chiang Rai: 1 Day

-DAY ELEVEN: This can be done as a day trip from Pai or Chiang Mai.
+DAY ONE: This can be done as a day trip from Pai or Chiang Mai.
 Either way, it is a must-do.
-The famouns White Temple is reason enough to go.
+The famous White Temple is reason enough to go.
 It’s a bucket list item in Thailand and you won’t regret it even if it is one of the top tourist places in Thailand.